-Finally, we turn to a discussion of spatial equilibrium and the differences between rural and urban life that inform the rational choice of location.
+Finally, we turn to a discussion of spatial equilibrium and of the differences between rural and urban life that inform the rational choice of location.
 The classic Roback (1982) model of spatial equilibrium suggests that people will move between rural and urban locations until they have equalized utility of living in the two areas.
-However, our results tend to confirm earlier findings that incomes and wages are far higher in urban than in rural areas of developing countries (for earlier work, useful starting points are Gollin, Lagakos, and Waugh 2013; Chauvin et al. 2017).
-Like earlier work, we also find that many urban amenities in rapidly urbanizing countries dominate those in rural areas (for example, see Gollin, Kirchberger, and Lagakos 2017).
-In short, utility levels seem higher in urban areas of developing countries.
+However, our results tend to confirm earlier findings that incomes and wages are far higher in urban than in rural areas of developing countries (for earlier work, useful starting points are Gollin, Lagakos, and Waugh 2013; Chauvin, Glaeser, Ma and Tobio 2017).
+We also find as in earlier work that many urban amenities in rapidly urbanizing countries dominate those in rural areas (for example, see Gollin, Kirchberger and Lagakos 2017).
+Utility levels seem higher in cities.
 To account for this, the classic model of spatial equilibrium has been modified in various ways.
-For example, structural modelling now incorporates moving costs or affinities for particular locations (for example, Tombe and Zhu 2019; Balboni 2019; Bryan and Morten 2019).
-Perhaps people are so attached to rural locations, or the rural-to-urban move is so costly, that the large apparent benefits of urban life are still not large enough to motivate migrating.
-It may also be that certain negative aspects of urban living may play a larger role in people's decision-making than previously recognized.
+For example, structural modelling now incorporates moving costs or affinities for particular locations (e.g., Tombe and Zhu 2019, Balboni 2019, Bryan and Morten 2019).
+Perhaps people are so attached to rural locations, or the rural-to-urban move is so costly, that the large apparent benefits of urban life are still not large enough?
+However, it still could be that certain negative aspects of urban living may play a larger role in people's decision-making than previously recognized.

 Much remains to be understood about how the drivers of urbanization in sub-Saharan Africa and other developing countries differ from the classic model of rural migrants heading for urban manufacturing jobs.
-But looking at the urban/ rural gaps in income and amenities, we ask whether the true puzzle is not whether urbanization is happening too early, but rather, why it is not happening even faster.
+But looking at the urban/rural gaps in income and amenities, we ask whether the true puzzle is not whether urbanization is happening too early, but rather, why it is not happening even faster.